 ii.
 I made a great playlist for a road trip I’m taking with my husband in a few weeks

 iii.
 A large glass of sauvignon blanc and sushi for dinner (food is a regular feature in my gratitude diary)

 8. What do you do to let your hair down

-You can take the girl out of parties, but you can’t take the party out of the girl!
-In my 20s, I used to go out A LOT and although I’ve reined things in in recent years (and feel a whole lot better for it!), I still love a good night in/out with friends drinking great wine, eating delicious food and generally having fun and being silly into the wee hours!
+In my 20s, I used to go out A LOT and although I’ve reined things in in recent years (and feel a whole lot better for it), I still love a good night in or out with friends drinking great wine, eating delicious food and generally having fun and being silly into the wee hours!

 9. One thing that could change the world?

-If everyone took even half the amount of time they spend on social media every week and volunteered for a local cause instead, I think we would all be much happier!
-It would help us to see how lucky we are and how much we have.
-Instead, we (and me included!) spend so much time browsing random accounts on Instagram feeling under-par and inadequate.
-It’s pretty silly really and certainly doesn’t make sense!
+If everyone took even half the amount of time they spend on social media every week and volunteered for a local cause, I think we would all be much happier.
+Helping others gives us purpose and meaning, and can encourage feelings of gratitude.
+Instead, we spend so much time doomscrolling on Instagram and are left feeling under-par, inadequate and empty.
+It’s pretty silly really!